-Here’s a conversation I get from time to time when someone hears that I’m a Migraine Therapist:
+Here’s a conversation I get from time to time when someone hears that I teach people to take control of their migraine.

 “Oh, I get migraine.
 Yes, it runs in our family.
 My Dad gets it, and my Grandma did too.
 So, what can you do?”

 Accompanied with a resigned shrug.
 That’s it.
 End of.
 Game Over.

 And, I have to tell you I always find that a bit odd.
 My Mum used to get migraine.
 So did her Mum.
 But I never thought, well I’ll just have to accept my lot in life.
 Then the other day a friend asked me what I thought of this article I read it.
 My answer?
 Not.
 Much.

 The gist was that yes, migraine – all migraine – is genetic.
 And guess what?
 There’s nothing you can do until they invent a suitable gene therapy.
 So, Good Luck with that.
 At the very best, the article is misleading.
 At the worst, it leaves you suffering unnecessarily.

 Research on a potential link between migraine and genes has focused on a rare migraine condition called, Hemiplegic Migraine, which occurs in 10% of people who get migraine.
 In addition to a severe migraine head pain, symptoms also include aura and motor weakness on one side of the body.
 Aura symptoms can include visual disturbances, such as blind spots, flashing lights, zigzag patterns, sensory less and difficulty with speech.